RobertoRuizR/chirotraits.build/README.md

 The creation of `Chirotraits` was greatly pushed forward thanks to two recent releases: the traits.build R package (Wenk et al., 2024) and the [Mammal Diversity Database 2.1 (2025)](https://www.mammaldiversity.org/).

-The name `ChiroTraits` follows from the naming convention used by Falster et al., 2021 in their `AusTraits` database.
+The name `ChiroTraits` follows from the naming convention used by Falster et al., 2021 in the `AusTraits` database.
 Likewise, the name `chirotraits.build` follows the `austraits.build` and `traits.build` naming convention used by Wenk et al., 2024.

 ## File organization